 Citizen science

 Since 2014, ANIMA has been implementing a citizen science project in which citizens collect data on incidents of injured and dead wildlife all over Greece.
-Through this project, important data on the causes of direct killing/injury of wild animals in Greece have been collected and are still being collected.
+Through this project, important data on the causes of immediate death/injury of wild animals in Greece have been collected and are still being collected.